PavLovesDog/OpenGL-Project/README.txt

 as my base was working without a Compute Shader and added levels of complication I couldn't work around to get my Mandlebrot set functioning again.

+ALSO you'll probably need to re-set the 'libraries' and 'includes' directories in the Properties menu (found in the Debug dropdown menu)
+     under Configuration Properties -> VC++ Directories -> General -> Include Directories & Library Directories change these to the 'lib' and 'include' folders in your projects extracted location.

 Note*** -EBO, VBO, VAO & shaderClass Header and CPP files for OpenGL setup were demonstrated on the
 	 OpenGL Course - Create 3D and 2D Graphics With C++ referenced below, I merely coded along to